Area codes 541 and 458: History

-Area code 503 was used for the entire state of Oregon until November 5, 1995, when the numbering plan area was reduced to the just the populous northwestern corner of the state, including Portland and Salem, and area code 541 began service for the rest of the state.
-This was intended as a long-term solution, as northwest Oregon has the majority of Oregon's landlines and cell phones.
+Area code 503 was used for the entire state of Oregon until November 5, 1995, when the numbering plan area was reduced to just the populous northwestern corner of the state, including Portland and Salem, and area code 541 began service for the rest of the state.
+The dividing line ran east and south of Portland.

+This was intended as a long-term solution, as northwest Oregon contains most of Oregon's population, and with it the great majority of Oregon's landlines and cell phones.
 However, by 2007, 541 was quickly exhausting central office codes, due to the proliferation of cell phones and pagers, particularly in Eugene, Corvallis and Medford.

 To mitigate central office code exhaustion, the Oregon Public Utility Commission approved an overlay numbering plan with area code 458 for the entire area, resulting in mandatory 10-digit dialing for that area.
-Oregon's other area code overlay (503/971) already had this requirement.
+Am overlay was chosen rather than a split to spare residents, particularly those east of the Willamette Valley, the expense of changing their numbers.
+Oregon's other NPA (503/971) already had this requirement.
 Ten-digit dialing was phased in beginning in July 2009, becoming mandatory in January 2010.
 The first exchange to be issued in the 458 area code was 205 in Eugene in August 2011.